The question about Youtube earnings is a pretty interesting topic, but today we will try to give you an objective and well-referenced answer.

 Lots of YouTubers are making videos telling “the truth behind being a YouTuber” (search it), revealing how much money they get from AdSense and other deals; and how hard (or easy) it is to make ends meet, pay the bills and rent.

-It all comes down to your idea and creativity to properly monetize your YouTube channel, but have in mind that if you play your cards right, YouTube can be a great source of income for you.
+It all comes down to your idea and creativity to properly monetize your YouTube channel, but have in mind that if you play your cards right (and use smart Youtube automation programs), YouTube can be a great source of income for you.